m0nkmaster/groove-cli/documentation/development/DEVELOPMENT.md

 - `build_config(song)` converts the model into a runtime config; if any track is `solo`, non‑solo tracks are muted.
 - The scheduler ticks per track using `div` (tokens per beat) and `bpm`.
 It queues short `rodio` sources at each hit.
 - File watching uses `notify` for directory events + a lightweight polling fallback to catch atomic‑rename editors.
+- The REPL installs a `rustyline` external printer and runs a lightweight ticker when `:live on` to redraw a small status header and live grid without disrupting the input line.

 ## Conventions